mageplaza/magento-2-thank-you-page-graphql/README.md

 Besides, you can also add a product slider to your Thank You Page for cross-selling.
 Based on your customers’ purchases, recommend them relevant products that they might be interested in and willing to pay for.
 Your cross-selling products should not be too expensive so that they can be noticed and collected by your customers.
 You can freely set the title for your related product block as long as it’s appealing to your customers.

 Moreover, the extension enables offering coupons right on the Thank You Page, which is a wise way to entice customers to purchase more.
 Another outstanding feature is that it allows you to show a FAQs section that provides more information for customers when they need.

-Mageplaza Thank You Page is such a great extension for your business.
-It’s now more useful with GraphQL and PWA support.
-In more details, **Magento 2 Thank You Page GraphQL is already a part of Mageplaza Thank You Page extension that adds GraphQL features.** This also supports PWA compatibility with more flexibility in future updates.

 ## 1. How to install